Macau and its mix of Chinese architecture and colonial charm

 Sky Shuttle from Hong Kong: Helicopters leave Hong Kong every 30 mins between 09:00 – 23:00 (for more info click here).

-By plane: Free shuttle bus service from the airport in Taipa where buses leave every 15 minutes between 11:00 – 21:00 to various casinos around Macau; Alternatively, you can catch a taxi or a public bus.
+By plane: You’ll find a free shuttle bus service from the airport in Taipa that runs every 15 minutes between 11:00 – 21:00 to various casinos around Macau; Alternatively, you can catch a taxi or a public bus.